GRAINS AND INFLAMMATION GO TOGETHER LIKE SPAGHETTI AND MEATBALLS

 What should you do?
 Like I said, grains are not a significant health issue for some people.
 However, if you are one of the people I mentioned at the beginning of today's post (or have a strong family history of certain chronic diseases), I would strongly suggest you do an ELIMINATION DIET, which will entail cutting grains out of your diet for at least a month.
 An Elimination Diet is the most accurate way to determine what foods you might have problems with, including grains.

 Let me leave you something to think about while contemplating today's post.
 When I was growing up in the FLINT HILLS of extremely rural Kansas, ranchers whose beef grazed the prairie would take their livestock to the feedlots in the western part of the state to be "finished".
 This is where the beef is given copious amounts of grain the last couple months of their lives.
 Why?
 Sure, everyone raves about the taste of grain-fed beef ---- after all, it's the fat that largely gives meat it's flavor.
 But where's all that fat come from?
-Largely from the grain --- I'll not go into the whole LOW-DOSE-ANTIBIOTICS-FOR-FATTENING-YOUR-LIVESTOCK thing here).
-You need to be aware that commercially-raised, grain-fed beef is often referred to in peer-review as "obese".
+Largely from the grain --- I'll not even go into the whole LOW-DOSE-ANTIBIOTICS-FOR-FATTENING-YOUR-LIVESTOCK thing here).
+It's important for you to be aware that commercially-raised, grain-fed beef is often referred to in peer-review as "obese".

 Although there are literally dozens of reasons that a grain-based diet might not be in your best interest if you have chronic health issues OR A FAMILY HISTORY OF SUCH (HERE, HERE, HERE, HERE, HERE, HERE, and HERE are some reasons, as well as hundreds you can look up yourself on the sites of ROBB WOLF, MARKS SISSON, ART AYERS, or any number of others), the biggest has to be that modern grains are inflammatory as opposed to anti-inflammatory (HERE).
+Why is this a big deal?

 OBESITY is one of the numerous health problems caused by inflammation (HERE), which in turn causes inflammation.
-And the doubly crazy thing is that excessive adipose tissue (PARTICULARLY IN THE FORM OF BELLY FAT) is not only itself inflammatory, it actually creates estrogen, which is the hormone commercial livestock producers give animals to make them fatter (click the link found in the paragraph underneath the pic above).
+And the doubly crazy thing is that excessive adipose tissue (PARTICULARLY IN THE FORM OF BELLY FAT) is not only itself inflammatory, it actually creates estrogen (HERE), which is the hormone commercial livestock producers give animals to make them fatter (click the link found in the paragraph underneath the pic above).
 It's a big round-robin of inflammation, obesity, and increasing ENDOCRINE FUBAR (CARDIOMETABOLIC SYNDROME, ADRENAL FATIGUE / FIBROMYALGIA, LOW T --- or for you women, HIGH T --- THYROID ISSUES, all sorts of "LEAKIES", etc, etc, etc, etc) that may or may not be a culprit in your chronic health conditions.

 "Renowned gluten intolerance researcher, Dr. Kenneth Fine, believes 1 in 3 Americans are gluten intolerant and 8 in 10 has the genetic wiring to develop it."
 Mike Sheridan's article (Grains – What’s the Upside?)
 From Robb Wolf's website.
 BTW, Dr. Fine is an MD who founded Enterolab.
-For the record, I think Cyrex is better than Enterolab.
+For the record, I think Cyrex is significantly better than Enterolab.

 Even if you are a vegan who wouldn't eat a slice of beef or an egg if your life depended on it, this post will at least give pause for thought.
 And as Dr. Ayers said, whether eating paleo or vegan, it all depends on what bacteria are living in your GUT.
 If you feel that this is information that should be in the hands of those you love and care about most, FACEBOOK is a fantastic way to accomplish it.